PrincetonUniversity/aspire/readme.txt

 Revisions
 ---------

-*Changes from version 0.1
+*Changes from version 0.13
+1. Improve speed
+2. Improve reconstruction workflows
+3. Integrate PSWF-based sPCA
-1. Updated class averaging code.
+4. Revise class averaging to use PSWF
-2. Revised the function cryo_project to generate projections whose size is different from the size of the projected volume.

-*Changes from version 0.11
+5. Add support for EM iterations in class averaging
+6. Add support for the FINUFFT library.
+7. New implementation of Covariance Wiener Filtering (CWF) denosing
+8. Implementation of a 3D fast Fourier-Bessel basis (and a new implementation of the 2D version)
-1. Added memory efficient FIRM reconstruction routine reconstruction/FIRM/recon3d_firm_ctf_large.m
+9. Replace FIRM reconstruction algorithm
-2. Added example file for using cryo_project examples/simulated_projections.m
-3. Update documentation of projections/simulation/cryo_project.m
-4. Remove obsolete benchmark results from comment at the end of  ./sinograms/test_commonlines_gaussian.m
+10.Add abinitio common-lines algorithms for molecules with Cn symmetry 11.Revise examples
+12.Add various utilities

 *Changes from version 0.12